iblameandrew/one-million-brains-diffusion/README.md

 **Permutation-Gated Feature-Slot Speculative Decoding** — the Fast Million Brains approach.

 I'm very much of the idea that intelligence means: reasembling perspectives; sometimes models get stuck at spurious minima.
 This repo combines two meaningful work streams of mine: iblameandrew/patterns and iblameandrew/open-deepthink .
 Esentially here i wire together super-diffusion blocks in a speculative decoder using grammars of function-calls.
 All done in real time, without prompting.
 Last ARC-AGI-2  edition i got stuck with my QNN algorithm because it relied on a multi agent system that took 30 min per problem.
-Now its live-wired.

-A complete, self-contained, runnable Kaggle script (`million_brains_dflash.py`) that implements an advanced, diversity-driven speculative decoding architecture on top of vLLM.
+A complete, self-contained, runnable Kaggle script (`million_brains_dflash.py`) that implements an advanced, live-wired QNN speculative decoding architecture on top of vLLM.

 ## What it is